Australia is a mature antitrust litigation jurisdiction.

 Civil Pecuniary Penalties

-Proceedings in which the ACCC is seeking pecuniary penalties must be brought within six years of the date of contravention (Section 77 of the CCA).
+Proceedings in which the ACCC is seeking pecuniary penalties must be brought within six years of the date of contravention.

-For criminal prosecution of cartel conduct, there is no limitation period but proceedings may only be brought for conduct occurring after 24 July 2009, which is the date on which the criminal cartel offences included in the CCA came into effect.
+There is no limitation period for criminal conduct but proceedings may only be brought for conduct occurring after 24 July 2009, which is the date on which the criminal cartel offences included in the CCA came into effect.